Example of a red light violation captured by the photo traffic enforcement system

-Based upon statistical information shared by neighboring cities that have begun the use of photo traffic enforcement, they all reported a reduction in red light violations that also extend to injury crashes.
-For example, Beaverton reported a 36% reduction in red light violations during the first 10 years of their photo traffic enforcement program.
-Additionally, they also experienced a 41% reduction in injury crashes during the same period.
+Neighboring cities using photo traffic enforcement have reported a drop in the number of red light violations and injury crashes.
+For example, Beaverton reported a 36% reduction in red light violations and 41% reduction in injury crashes during the first nine years of their photo traffic enforcement program.
 The City of Tigard expects to see similar results.

 Isn’t the equipment needed to operate photo traffic enforcement expensive?
 How is the City of Tigard prepared to manage the cost to purchase the equipment needed?

 The project vendor Conduent purchases, installs and owns the equipment.
 The City pays a monthly service fee in return.

 How is the photo traffic enforcement revenue used?